Experienced South Florida

 • And other, similar behavior

-In this situation, supervised time-sharing is a solution available to Florida judges.
+In this situation, supervised time-sharing is a solution judges can make available to Florida parents.
 In other words, the problematic parent would only have the right to visit with the child in the presence of a third party who would monitor the interactions to keep the child safe during visitation and/or during travel to and from the place of visitation (exchange monitoring).

 In a Florida divorce (or paternity or domestic violence proceeding) the court must determine whether to grant visitation to such a parent (Florida law calls visitation time-sharing) as part of the parenting plan.
 A parenting plan is a document detailing how parents will divide decision-making responsibility, custody and parenting time, including a detailed visitation schedule.